hgrecco/pint/docs/wrapping.rst

 Specifying relations between arguments
 --------------------------------------

-In certain cases, you may not be concerned with the actual units and only care about the unit relationships among arguments.
+In certain cases, you may not be concerned with the actual units and only care about the unit relations among arguments.
 This is done using a string starting with the equal sign `=`:

 .. doctest::